Can respiratory training help dealing with post-Covid symptoms?

 Then, in April, four months after her initial diagnosis, when the disease was supposed to be gone, she had to be hospitalized again.
 This time, the doctors found that her sternum, her ribcage, and part of her spine were swollen.
 As these are the bones that surround your lungs, if there is inflammation around them, it means that your lungs cannot move properly, making it harder for you to breathe in a regular way.

-Briefly, Covid19 was never gone.
+Briefly, her Covid-19 was never gone.
 Cathrine had not fully recovered and with this second hospitalization, she soon started feeling hopeless.
 She told herself that if medicine was not enough, then she would try to look for a different solution.
-And, at that moment, her father's friend mentioned how Airofit could potentially help her.
-As she had heard that Airofit had helped other people recover from Covid19, she decided to give it a try.
+And, at that moment, her father’s friend mentioned how Airofit could potentially help her.
+As she had heard that Airofit had helped other people recover from Covid-19, she decided to give it a try.
 It was then that her Airofit journey began.

-"Initially, I could only inhale what felt like 50%, now I can feel the a filling my lungs up fully!”
+“Initially, I could only inhale what felt like 50%, now I can feel the air filling my lungs up fully!”

 Her improvement was so remarkable that she even started riding her bike to work “without having to stop and recover”.
 More importantly, she has taught herself the breathing patterns that her body requires to get the energy it needs in specific situations.
 The perfect example of this is when she gets tired during those bike rides in to work and uses some of the breathing patterns she has learned to keep herself going.